 To change the paragraph spacing, select a paragraph and click the paragraph icon in the Formatting panel.
 Change the spacing value as per requirement.

-To apply text transformation, select the text you want to change.
+To apply any of the text transformations, select the text that you want to change.
 From the Property Inspector, select any of the following options:

 - Uppercase icon (TT) to set the text to uppercase.

 - Lowercase icon (tt) to set the text to lowercase.

 - Title case icon (Tt) to set the text to title case.

 - Text superscript icon to set the text to superscript.